server = IDEWEB04

 Shortlisted for the inaugural Jhalak Prize

-Unflinching, confronting taboos and revealing hitherto unknown scandals, Olusoga describes how black and white Britons have been intimately entwined for centuries.
-Black and British is a vital re-examination of a shared history, published to accompany the landmark BBC Two series.
+Unflinching, confronting taboos and revealing hitherto unknown scandals, Olusoga describes how the lives of black and white Britons have been entwined for centuries.